caoym/phpboot-book/ji-ben-te-xing/can-shu-xiao-yan.md

 * dateAfter - Field is a valid date and is after the given date
 * contains - Field is a string and contains the given string
 * creditCard - Field is a valid credit card number
-* instanceOf - Field contains an instance of the given class
 * optional - Value does not need to be included in data array.
 If it is however, it must pass validation.